1.1. Contact organisation

 3.1.
 Data description

-The Register Survey provides information: a) about people and households on age, sex, marital status, nationality, household size, etc.; b) about buildings and dwellings according to age, building category, number of dwellings, number of rooms, area etc. The Register Survey provides basic information about the entire population; the data can be evaluated at a very detailed geographical level.
+In the Register Survey, data from the local, cantonal and national population registers as well as from the national Buildings and Dwellings Register is used.
+It provides information on: a) persons and households such as age, sex, marital status, nationality, household size, etc.; b) buildings and dwellings such as period of construction, building category, number of dwellings, number of rooms, useful floor space etc. The Register Survey provides basic information about the entire population, buildings and dwellings; the data can be evaluated at a very detailed geographical level since for every building, metric geo-coordinates are available and a building and dwelling identifier is associated to every person in the population registers.

-The Structural Survey provides information on the themes of population, households, families, housing, employment, mobility, education, language and religion.
-The sample population is composed of persons aged 15 or more of the permanent resident population living in private households; this population is surveyed in writing (participation by internet or by completing a written questionnaire).
-The survey complements the information from the registers and provides additional statistics on the structure of the population.
-The results are available at geographic aggregation levels: Switzerland, major regions, cantons and communes with more than 15,000 inhabitants.
+The Structural Survey provides information on the themes of population, households, families, housing, employment, mobility, education, language, religion and migration.
+The sampled population is composed of persons aged 15 or more of the permanent resident population living in private households; each year a minimum of 200'000 persons is randomly selected in order to participate in the Structural Survey.
+Cantons or large cities can enlarge the sample for their territory on request.
+Overall approximately 4% of the resident permanent population aged 15 years or older is surveyed in writing (participation by internet or by completing a paper questionnaire).
+The survey complements the information collected from the registers and provides additional statistics on the structure of the population.
+Survey results with a sufficiently high quality are available at the following geographic levels: Switzerland (NUTS 1), major regions (NUTS 2), cantons (NUTS 3) and communes (LAU 2) with more than 15’000 inhabitants.

 3.2.
 Classification system